pollination/two-phase-daylight-coefficient/README.md

 # two-phase-daylight-coefficient

-Two phase daylight coefficient recipe for Pollination
+Two phase daylight coefficient recipe for Pollination.
+It is unlikely that you may want to use this recipe directly.